 Whether you have implemented a defined methodology, or one customized to suit your needs, your corrective action system contains a wealth of information.
-Most often, the FRACAS process is viewed based on its main purpose: tracking and control.
-However, due to all the data captured and available in FRACAS, there are many different lessons and metrics that can be gleaned to gain even more benefits from FRACAS.
+As expected, FRACAS is used primarily for its main purpose - as an issue tracking mechanism.
+However, due to all the data captured and available in FRACAS, there are many different lessons and metrics that can be extracted to gain even more benefits from FRACAS.
 In this article, we will discuss a few that are often overlooked.
 There are even more than this, and we encourage you to consider ways to extend your FRACAS information to offer even more insight to further improve quality.

-We will delve into three key concepts:
+We will delve into four key concepts:

 - 1. You can't control what you can't measure. - 2.
-There's more than one way to close the loop. - 3.
+Don't reinvent the wheel. - 3.
+There's more than one way to close the loop. - 4.
 Make sure you see the forest.